What to do when there is a problem, and how to provide feedback to the practice about the services we provide.

 - Write or speak to the Practice Manager

 If none of the above methods are appropriate for something you would like a specific response about, or if you have a complaint or concern about the service you have received from the doctors or any of the staff working in this practice, please let us know.
-A complaints form can be obtained from reception alternatively please write to the Practice Manager.
+A complaints form can be obtained from Reception or downloaded below.
+Alternatively, please email the Practice Manager via email@example.com.

 Complaining on behalf of someone else